Tartar (1778 ship): Career

 In December, Tartar was off Ushant when she encountered a French frigate of 36 guns.
 After an engagement of one-and-a-half hours, the frigate left.
 Tartar had three men killed and several men wounded.

 Captain Aaron Floyd acquired a letter of marque on 6 March 1779.

 On 19 September 1779 Tartar engaged an American privateer armed with thirty 6 and 9-pounder guns for two hours before the American vessel sailed away.
 Tartar had suffered three men killed and 13 wounded.

 Next, Tartar captured St Antonio E. Almas, which was carrying tobacco from Ostend to Lisbon.
 Tartar sent her prize into King Road, off Avonmouth.
 The capture of St Antony Palmas, Sebastio Alfonso, master, took place on 24 September.

 New owners in late 1779 sailed Tartar as a slave ship.
 Captain James Fraser acquired a letter of marque on 17 December 1779.
 He sailed from Bristol on 13 March 1780 with a crew of 60 men.
 Tartar started acquiring captives at Cape Coast Castle on 23 November.
 She embarked 250 captives and sailed from Africa on 1 February 1781.
 She arrived at Barbados on 30 March.
 From there she sailed to Montego Bay, Jamaica.
 She arrived at the West Indies with 54 crew and discharged 28 at Barbados or Jamaica.
 Tartar sailed from Jamaica on 18 July, and arrived back at Bristol on 20 September 1781 with 26 crew members.
 On the way home she took on 40 tons of rice and 500 skins seized from a Spanish vessel that had been sailing from the Spanish Main to Havana.

+On this voyage, Alexander's surgeon was Alexander Falconbridge.
+This was the first of four voyages that he made on board slave ships, the last being in 1787.
+He became an abolitionist and in 1788 published an influential account of the trade in enslaved people.